nazlidenizurenli/Read-REST/README.md

 # ReadAndREST
-A RESTful API that provides personalized book recommendations based on user preferences, reading history, and current trends.
+A RESTful API that provides personalized book recommendations based on user preferences.